Cognizant Decision Making

 Some of the most common flaws in decision making usually come through a combination of logical errors, false assumptions, and biases.

 Logical errors are usually seen in project management when the manager uses deductive reasoning to decide how to move forward.
-Sometimes this fallacy happens when there is missing data where the manager needs to assume some data points, or it can be through a personal bias where the manager has a strong opinion on one component and ignored another to make decisions.
+Sometimes this fallacy happens when there is missing data so the manager needs to assume some data points, or it can be through personal bias where the manager has a strong opinion on one component. .

 How Do They Get the Appropriate Data?